Inter-Cooperative Council at the University of Michigan: Committees

-The chairs of each committee, the ICC president, and the General Manager sit on another committee that helps to coordinate the efforts of all the other committees and the board of directors.
+The VPs of each committee, the ICC president, and the General Manager sit on another committee that helps to coordinate the efforts of all the other committees and the board of directors.
 This committee is known as the Coordinating Committee (CoCo).

 Houses

-The ICC currently owns 19 houses around the Central and North Campuses of the University of Michigan.
+The ICC currently owns 19 houses and 1 office around the Central and North Campuses of the University of Michigan.
 The houses are primarily named after past co-opers and are often known locally by the honoree's last name (e.g. Karl D. Gregory House goes by simply 'Gregory').

 Central Campus

 Ella Baker Cooperative House

 Ella Baker Graduate Co-operative, known previously under several names including the James R. Jones House, Joint House, and Tri-House (in conjunction with A.K.
 Stevens) was originally opened as two separate houses; Mark VIII, purchased in 1961, and Pickerell, purchased in 1965.
 The two houses were connected via the addition of a large central room and functioned as a single co-op.
 After being remodeled in 2007, the co-op adopted its current name and offered housing tailored for graduate students instead of operating primarily for undergraduates.
 It is located at 917-923 S. Forest Ave.